Once they’re out of design school and battling it out in the real world, designers can find themselves in a pretty crappy predicament.

 But even paying clients will use this one when they know they’re offering you payment that a service provider in any other industry would consider an insult.
 You don’t want to work for “exposure.”
 Yes, it’s a nice thing to have, but potential clients who say this never mean it the same way you mean it.

 The last and possibly most insidious of “red flag” clients is the “designer” or “art director” client.
 You know the kind.
-The divorce lawyer or communications startup CEO who secretly wishes he or she had gone to design school, and who actively wants to play a part in the design process despite having no knowledge of design whatsoever.
+The divorce lawyer or communications startup CEO who secretly wishes they had gone to design school, and who actively wants to play a part in the design process despite having no knowledge of design whatsoever.

 Long before a problem ever arises, you can use these straightforward steps to ensure that you don’t get caught up in a nasty whirlwind of broken contracts and legal fees.
 Always keep in mind that when you meet with a first-time client, you are evaluating them as much as they’re evaluating you.